shabin5785/LearnAngularJS/Doc_1.md

 A component is a directive-with-a-template and the @Component decorator is actually a @Directive decorator extended with template-oriented features.

 - Directives with * at beginnig are structural directives.
 They can modify the dom by either adding or removing components.

+-ngstyle is a directive. not a structural one.
+We can use [] to bind a property of that directive to a backend value. ngstyle has a property named ngstyle itself! ngstyle dynamically allows us to change the style.. ngclass allows us to dynamically add or remove classes

+-ngfor is a structurual directiev as it changes the dom.
+It can be used to show lits or iterate.
+*ngfor="let s of servers", where servers is the variable and s is the loop variable